RaviTambade/Angular/spa.md

 It allows backend developers to focus on the API, while frontend developers can pay more attention to creating the best user experience based on the backend API and implementing a beautiful user interface.

 - <b>Debugging a single-page application</b>
->Debugging is also easy using the Chrome browser since it has special tools for Angular Batarang and React (the technologies used for SPAs.)
+Debugging is also easy using the Chrome browser since it has special tools for Angular Batarang and React (the technologies used for SPAs.)
 Using a console, you can monitor network operations as well as investigate various page elements and associated data.
 - <b>Caching process is also quite efficient</b> –
-the application sends only one request, stores all data transmitted, and can use this data.
+The application sends only one request, stores all data transmitted, and can use this data.
 This is especially important at times when the user can have poor connectivity – s/he can still use your app since it’s synchronized with the server when the connection improves.

 ### Advantages of Single Page Application